UAlbertaALTLab/morphodict-backend/README.md

 This runs the back-end API for the newly refactor Morphodict applications.
 It's a Django-REST application.

+## Current status of this repository
+This repository is part of an exploratory project to separate concerns in the morphodict monorepo into multiple separate domains.
+This implementation is not feature-complete and is not currently used in any of the community-facing dictionary implementations maintained by altlab.
+For the current implementation, visit the [morphodict](https://github.com/UAlbertaALTLab/morphodict/) repository.

 ## Working locally
 Clone this repo:
 ```shell